-Performing an effective necropsy requires consistent procedures, or the keeping of detailed notes and photographic records, proper equipment, proper labelling of each sample and experience.
+Performing an effective necropsy requires consistent procedures, keeping detailed notes and photographic records, proper equipment, proper labelling of each sample and experience.
 This section provides guidelines for post-mortem examination of all major organ systems in a dugong carcass.
 Use of these guidelines, when appropriate, should result in a thorough necropsy.
-Other sections provide information to aid in keeping records (Section 3.2), preserving material (Section 5), and classifying the cause of death (Section 7).
+Other sections provide information to aid in keeping records (Sections 3.2, 3.3 and 3.5), preserving material (Section 5), and classifying the cause of death (Section 7).
 Table 1 provides a list of equipment necessary for a thorough necropsy.
 Table 2 provides an example of the key roles and responsibilities that may be required to conduct and record a necropsy effectively.